GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 10:**	So what’s new in USWDS 3.1.0?

-All non-form buttons now include `type=&#34;buttonv` to prevent unintended and undesired behavior.
-We've been preventing the default button behavior (which is `&#34;submit&#34;`) with JavaScript, but we feel it's more reliable to explicitly declare `type=&#34;button&#34;` on all non-submit buttons.
-So when you bring in USWDS 3.1.0, look for any buttons that do not declare a type, and give them `type=&#34;button&#34;`.
+All non-form buttons now include `type="button"` to prevent unintended and undesired behavior.
+We've been preventing the default button behavior (which is `"submit"`) with JavaScript, but we feel it's more reliable to explicitly declare `type="button"` on all non-submit buttons.
+So when you bring in USWDS 3.1.0, look for any buttons that do not declare a type, and give them `type="button"`.

 We've also made a number of good non-breaking changes as well.

-Elements that use `aria-disabled` are now styled as `disabled`. aria-disabled can be a good option anytime you want to have a disabled element, but make it visible to screen readers (and perhaps provide a tooltip explaining why it's disabled).
+Elements that use `aria-disabled` are now styled as `disabled`. `aria-disabled` can be a good option anytime you want to have a disabled element, but make it visible to screen readers (and perhaps provide a tooltip explaining why it's disabled).

 We've also fixed mobile menu appearance for layouts using flex or CSS grid.